Code-Institute-Submissions/Markpm-code-boxing-quizzard2_NovResub/README.md

 * # The Footer

-  * This section has links to social media sites and opens a new tab to allow eeasy navigation for the user.
+  * This section has links to social media sites and opens a new tab to allow easy navigation for the user.
   * It has a logo of a boxing gloves for the online user to interact and  identify the brand of a company or a website.

   ![footer](/assets/images/footer.png)